-High Blood Pressure Symptoms, Causes and Treatment
+High Blood Pressure Symptoms, Causes and Treatment and Medications

 High blood pressure or hypertension is a prevalent medical condition that significantly impacts organs like the heart, kidney, brain and causes other diseases.
 Hypertension is called the ‘silent killer’ because it does not give any signs or symptoms in its early stages.
 According to the WHO, nearly 46% of adults with hypertension are unaware that they have the condition, and less than half the adults with hypertension are diagnosed and treated.
 Hypertension is widely prevalent, and nearly 1.28 million adults between 30 to 79 years have the condition.
 Of these 1.28 million, almost two-thirds of the people live in low- and middle-income countries.